 SAQA Mentorship Program

-The SAQA Mentorship Program offers a goal or project-based program of peer mentoring, open to all SAQA members seeking one-on-one mentorship for a period lasting up to twelve months.
+The SAQA Mentorship Program offers a goal or project-based program of peer mentoring, available for FREE to SAQA members seeking one-on-one mentorship for a period lasting up to twelve months.

 The SAQA Mentorship Program offers two levels.
 The primary Mentorship Program is for artists beginning an art practice and also for experienced artists that want to explore growth opportunities with another experienced artist.
 Mentors can provide a wide array of options to consider and offer constructive critique, all with the permission of the Mentee.
 Those members considering SAQA’s Juried Artist Membership (JAM), may opt to experience a primary Mentorship first, before moving forward with the more focused JAM preparation option.